grinkikong/lemonade-challenge/README.md

 # Lemonade Data Engineering Challenge

-Data ingestion pipeline for vehicle events and status data, following a "Prefect style" architecture.
+Data ingestion pipeline for vehicle events and status data.
 The pipeline handles unbounded data streams, processes files from S3 (or local folders for development), and generates daily summaries.
+Files are validated (schema validation, naming convention, etc.) and moved to `processing/` or `failed/` accordingly.
+Processed data is stored as Parquet files in the datalake (partitioned by date) and managed by DuckDB for querying.

 ## Architecture